 The Lay Institute is an outreach ministry of Dallas Theological Seminary that offers nondegree, adult continuing-education courses for the purpose of equipping lay people in the church to build the body of Christ.
-Classes are offered in Bible, theology, spiritual life, and ministry skills for people in the Dallas/Fort Worth area during the spring, summer, and fall terms.
-Upper-level MA and ThM students teach the courses for internship credit or as artifacts for their portfolio.
+Classes are offered in Bible, theology, spiritual life, and ministry skills for people in the Dallas/Fort Worth area during the spring and fall terms taught by upper-level MA and ThM students and DTS alumni.
+In addition, the Lay Institute has instituted online classes which includes content from the Seminary's professors.
+Online courses include eight hours of video, reading, homework assignments, and quizzes.
+Taking 10 courses earns a Leadership certificate from the Lay Institute.